flax-lang/flax/issues.md

 ### THINGS TO FIX

-1. Either refactor `iceAssert` to still do stuff while in release mode, or move code with side-effects out of assertion conditions.

 2. There are still some instances where we explicitly 'initialise' a class equivalent to `memset(0)` -- see *THINGS TO NOTE* below.

 3. Fix the `char`/`i8` stupidity when handling strings.
 The way I see it, there are 2 options: